 5. The amount of coverage you choose

-The amount of coverage you choose in each category has an impact on the final price of your premium.
-To find out how much insurance coverage you need, let’s break down your homeowners insurance into categories.
+The amount of coverage you choose in each category—like dwelling coverage, personal property, and more—has an impact on the final price of your premium.
+Here’s a handy guide to finding out how much coverage you need.

 If this is your first time buying a home, you might not have factored in the price of homeowners insurance into your monthly payments.
 In which case, you might be looking for ways to bring your premium down slightly.

 Your home doesn’t need to be ‘smart’ in order to install some devices that will help to lower your insurance premium.
 Start with a standard fire alarm and burglar alarm, and you’ve already lowered your risks.
 And lowered risks equals lowered premiums.

 If where you live is closer to potential bad weather, check with your insurance company what sort of reinforcements you can add to make your home more weather-proof.
 For instance, you may be able to save money on your premiums by adding storm shutters or adding laminated glass windows.
 You could also replace your heating, plumbing, and electrical systems to cut down the risk of fire and water damage.